dmt-software/laposta-api/docs/fields.md

 ### Update Field

 Always use the options_full when the options need to change for a field.
-To add one option to the existing options of a field, you need to post the existing options and add an extra option.
+To add one option to the existing options of a field, you need to post all the existing options and add the extra options without id.
-For this option the id can be empty.
-(Currently it is not possible to add more than one option at a time)

 ```php
 use DMT\Laposta\Api\Clients\Fields;